In Hana Kitasei and Tim Reckart’s animated video, Summer Vacation, Angela says that stereographic projection preserves angles. Here’s a proof.

 First, let’s observe that if we move the screen back and forth along the North-South axis (keeping it oriented perpendicular to that axis), the different maps obtained will all be similar to each other.
 Bringing the screen closer to the North Pole makes the whole map smaller and moving the screen further away enlarges everything.
 Since scaling preserves angles, if we can show that stereographic projection to any screen perpendicular to the North-South axis preserves angles, then we will have shown that Angela’s stereographic projection preserves angles.
 (Aside: Stereographic projection is usually done onto a screen that contains the equator.)

 Next, let’s exploit the symmetry of the sphere.
 The whole setup is symmetric with respect to rotations around the North-South axis.
 So we only need to concern ourselves with the projection near one specific line of longitude.
 Pick a longitudinal line and select a point on it.
+[Added June 26, 2018: Assume is in the Southern hemisphere.
+For the case where is in the Northern hemisphere, see the comment below by Peter Ells.]
 Imagine two great circles passing through They form some angle We have to show that the angle between the projections of these two great circles is also equal to

 Notice that if we’re able to show the result when one of the great circles is the line of longitude containing then we’d be done because all other angles can be obtained as the difference between two angles which have this longitudinal line as a side.
 So let’s assume that one of the sides of our angle is the longitudinal line containing